Using the DERS

 The Minnesota Executive Function Scale (MEFS)

 The MEFS, developed by Reflection Sciences, is a digital version of the Dimensional Card Change Sort, a well-established tool for measuring executive function in children.
-Training and certification in the MEFS is included with the DERS training, and per-child licenses are available at a reduced rate.
+Training and certification in the MEFS is available alongside the DERS training, and per-child licenses are available at a reduced rate.

 The DERS Network